Ratio: Notation and terminology

-For a (rather dry) mixture of 4/1 parts in volume of cement to water, it could be said that the ratio of cement to water is 4:1, that there is 4 times as much cement as water, or that there is a quarter (1/4) as much water as cement.

 The meaning of such a proportion of ratios with more than two terms is that the ratio of any two terms on the left-hand side is equal to the ratio of the corresponding two terms on the right-hand side.

 History and etymology

 It is possible to trace the origin of the word "ratio" to the ancient Greek λόγος (logos).
 Early translators rendered this into Latin as ratio ("reason"; as in the word "rational").
 A more modern interpretation of Euclid's meaning is more akin to computation or reckoning.
 Medieval writers used the word proportio ("proportion") to indicate ratio and proportionalitas ("proportionality") for the equality of ratios.

 Euclid collected the results appearing in the Elements from earlier sources.
 The Pythagoreans developed a theory of ratio and proportion as applied to numbers.
 The Pythagoreans' conception of number included only what would today be called rational numbers, casting doubt on the validity of the theory in geometry where, as the Pythagoreans also discovered, incommensurable ratios (corresponding to irrational numbers) exist.
 The discovery of a theory of ratios that does not assume commensurability is probably due to Eudoxus of Cnidus.
 The exposition of the theory of proportions that appears in Book VII of The Elements reflects the earlier theory of ratios of commensurables.

 The existence of multiple theories seems unnecessarily complex since ratios are, to a large extent, identified with quotients and their prospective values.
 However, this is a comparatively recent development, as can be seen from the fact that modern geometry textbooks still use distinct terminology and notation for ratios and quotients.
 The reasons for this are twofold: first, there was the previously mentioned reluctance to accept irrational numbers as true numbers, and second, the lack of a widely used symbolism to replace the already established terminology of ratios delayed the full acceptance of fractions as alternative until the 16th century.